 December 7, 2021 by Carol Britton Meyer

-The "Test and stay" approach allows students who have been in "close contact" with another student or other individual within a school building who tested positive to remain in school and to be tested daily as opposed to having to quarantine right away.
+The "Test and stay" approach allows students and teachers who have been in "close contact" with another student or other individual within a school building who tested positive to remain in school and to be tested daily as opposed to having to quarantine right away.

 The MOA also requires members of the HEA to provide their vaccination status by early December.
 "That information and any exemptions will be kept confidential," O'Reilly said.

 On another subject related to the MOA, O'Reilly explained, "We all understand that the district is experiencing staffing shortages due to the pandemic and are working together to provide full staffing for our students, who are our first priority."